Capenhurst railway station: Facilities

 The station has platform CCTV, a 24-space car park and a cycle rack with 10 spaces as well as secure cycle storage for 20 cycles.
 Each platform has a waiting shelter with seating.
 There are departure and arrival screens, on the platform, for passenger information.
 There is access, to each platform, for passengers with wheelchairs or prams.
 However, cross-platform access, within the station, is by staircase only.

 Capenhurst is one of four stations on the Merseyrail network that is unstaffed, the others being Bache, Little Sutton and Overpool.
 Passengers must purchase tickets from the Ticket Vending Machine located on the Chester-bound platform; the machine can issue tickets to any destination on the rail network.
 Passengers failing to purchase a ticket will be liable for a Penalty Fare if they board a Merseyrail service without obtaining a valid ticket.
 This station became part of the Merseyrail Penalty Fares Area on 15 June 2009.

 Services

 Trains between and Liverpool call at Capenhurst every 30 minutes every day (including Sunday).
 The quarter-hourly service on the Chester line does not benefit Capenhurst since alternate trains run through the station non-stop between and in each direction.
-These services are all provided by Merseyrail's fleet of Class 507 and Class 777 EMUs.
+These services are all provided by Merseyrail's fleet of Class 777 EMUs.